chicken and vegetable skewers being cooked on a grill

 Cleaning After Each Use

 After grilling, let the grill cool down completely.
 Remove the cooking grate and use a grill brush to clean off any food particles.
 Dispose of the unburned charcoal and ash, and wipe down the interior with a damp cloth.
+Learn how you can reuse your charcoal here.

 Deep Cleaning